sneddonucsf/2018-Developmental-single-cell-RNA-sequencing/README.md

 # 2018-Developmental-single-cell-RNA-sequencing

-# scripts used for analysis of data in manuscript under revision at Nature Communications.
+# Scripts used for analysis of data in manuscript under revision at Nature Communications.
 "Lineage Dynamics of Pancreatic Development at Single-Cell Resolution."
 Byrnes L. & Wong D. et al.